Sunday, May 29th, 1983.

 Still, the Heretic was here for her.
 Whether because he’d been passing by and noticed her or because he’d been openly hunting didn’t matter.
 He was here now, and he wouldn’t stop until she was dead.

-Without hesitation, Nevada ran straight through the pitch black room.
-She still bumped into several people, who shouted their own complaints but were drown out in the sea of similar noise.
+Okay, absent teleportation, she was going to have to escape manually.
+Spinning, Nevada ran straight through the pitch black room.
+She still bumped into several people, who shouted their own complaints but were drowned out in the sea of similar noise.
 As quickly as she could, the girl made a beeline for the side door that would lead into the mall’s staff hallway that ran between this arcade hall and the theater next door.
 With every step she took, Nevada expected to feel the shock of a blade between her ribs or feel the impact of a Heretic gun.

 But no. She made it to the door, shoved her way through, and sprinted down the empty hallway, leaving the sound of yelling behind her.
 Run, Nevada.
 Just run.
 Don’t look back, don’t check, don’t check.